 The epic battle sequence was filmed in a 5,000-sq.-yd. pasture rented from a German farmer.
 After paying for the crops that would have been raised that season, the production team moved in with eight cranes and as many as 60 crew members working around the clock for three weeks to create trenches, shell holes and the rough, muddy terrain of a World War I battleground.

-Col. Dax's headquarters was placed in a severely damaged building, which looks like it was hit by shells.
-This set was actually the old castle of Schleissheim, opposite the-18th century castle, used as the set for the court martial, etc. During WWII the factories near Schleissheim were hit by an air raid.
+Col. Dax's headquarters was placed in a severely damaged building, which looks as if it actually had been hit by shells.
+This set was in fact the old castle of Schleissheim, opposite the 18th-century castle, used as the set for the court martial, etc. During WWII factories near Schleissheim were hit by an air raid.
 Some bombs fell on the old castle, causing heavy damage.
-So Col. Dax's headquarters were not set up by the film crew, they were actually damaged by war.
+So Dax' headquarters not only looked like it had been bombarded, it actually had been.

 Although the story takes place on France's western front, Stanley Kubrick chose to shoot the film in and around Munich, Germany.
 Most interior scenes were filmed at Bavaria's Geiselgasteig Studios, and the court-martial scenes were shot in nearby Schleissheim Castle, an 18th-century structure then serving as a national museum.
 Just beyond this location is the Dachau Concentration Camp memorial.